 |Full time home/EU tuition fee:||Foundation year £7,700 then £9,250 per annum*|

 |Full-time industrial placement year fee:||£1007 per annum*|

 *Subject to yearly increases

 The BSc (Hons) Biology with Foundation Year at Liverpool John Moores University is the ideal course if you are interested in this subject but lack the necessary qualifications to study it at degree level.

-- Stepping stone to careers in microbiology, embryology, clinical science, wildlife conservation and water treatment
+- Stepping stone to careers in microbiology, embryology, clinical science, microbiological food and water safety

 - Option to choose between a year's work placement or a 135 hour work-based learning placement